Complete Guide to Self-Billing Invoices: Definition, Rules & Benefits

 Aside from the details of a VAT invoice, the details to be included in a self-billing invoice are:

-• This statement has to be included “The VAT Invoice shown is your output tax due to HMRC.”
+This statement: 'The VAT Invoice shown is your output tax due to HMRC.'

 It is left to the buyer and seller in the self-billing agreement to ensure that the self-billed invoices must contain all the details of the goods bought with the appropriate VAT rate.